Where Law and Business Meet.

 What To Expect

-Summer associates receive projects from every area in their office location.
-The realities of law practice mean that it is often easier to “parcel out” portions of litigation and legal research, but summer associates have the opportunity to work on and observe the transactional side of the practice as well.
+Summer associates receive projects from every area in their office location either through our project portal or through organic assignments with opportunities to work on and observe litigation and transactional practices.
 The program is flexible.
 If you are interested in a particular area of law practiced within your office, you should be able to get projects from and/or exposure to that area.

 Summer associates routinely have the opportunity to perform legal research and draft litigation and transactional documents.
 Summer associates are also invited to assist with pro bono projects, with assistance provided as needed by a supervising attorney.
 Throughout the summer, summer associates are invited on field trips with attorneys, which could include the opportunity to attend closings, court arguments, witness depositions and/or attend client meetings.

-Summer associates, like lawyers at Fredrikson, are largely autonomous, with the only requirement being that they must be able to meet the client’s needs.
-Most summer associates arrive somewhere between 7:45 and 9:00, and wrap up work on assignments between 5:00 and 6:00.
+Summer associates, like lawyers at Fredrikson, are largely autonomous, with the main requirement being that they must be able to meet the client’s needs.
 They spend a portion of each day in non-billable activity.
 This can include social events or simply getting to know their colleagues.

 Each Friday morning, there is a summer associate group meeting.
 The meeting is a chance for summer associates, workflow coordinators and recruiting professionals to come together and discuss the events of the week.
 Each week, we also invite guests from various legal and business departments.
 In addition, summer associates are invited to attend monthly department meetings.
 This is another opportunity to meet attorneys and learn about the departments.